stmiller2/norA_DMS/README.md

-# Energetic and Structural Control of Polyspecificity in a Multidrug Transporter
+# Energetic and structural control of polyspecificity in a multidrug transporter

 This repository contains scripts and data for reproducing the analyses published in our PNAS publication *Energetic and structural control of polyspecificity in a multidrug transporter*.